Sometimes, there isn’t enough time to give nuanced advice. For those times, you may want a short pitch on security.Read More

 The Case Against Simple Answers

 Take the answer to a frequently-asked question: “What phone do you recommend?”
-At time of writing, if locked in a room and told we could only leave if we gave a two-word answer, the answer we at EFF would give is probably, “An iPhone.”
+At time of writing, if locked in a room and told we could only leave if we gave a two-word answer, the answer we would give is probably, “An iPhone.”
 The Android market is currently fragmented, and Android phone makers are notoriously bad at providing security updates.
 Apple has a clear lead in building secure hardware and a good track record of fighting off legal attempts to obtain the personal data of iPhone users.
 There are no equivalently secure open hardware, open-source solutions, and even if there were, we’d want to see how such solutions performed in real-life settings.

 Each of these factors could change, and may change quickly.
 Google could shift their focus heavily toward security, or Apple’s attitude toward law enforcement access could shift.
 Apple’s institutional culture is secretive, so we have little insight into its internal decision-making policies, or the details of its hardware and software.
 A publicised flaw in the design of Apple’s products could make all of its protections useless in the future.
 An unpublicised flaw might mean that none of those protections work right now.